-When we think of a coffee house now one of two things usually come to mind, the franchise coffee houses may be the most obvious: Starbucks, Einstein Bagel, Panera, etc. Stores that are clean, comfortable, and, most importantly, good at serving up fresh java.
+When we think of a coffee house now, one of two things usually comes to mind.
+The franchise coffee houses may be the most obvious: Starbucks, Einstein Bagel, Panera, etc. Stores that are clean, comfortable, and, most importantly, good at serving up fresh java.

 Then we have the local, quirky, indie shops.
 Businesses that use words like “fair trade” and “co-op.”
 What they lack in the big store’s consistency they more than makeup for with more unique features like lived-in furniture, handmade mugs, local artwork, and baristas that know you by name.